The Clear Edge

 How to pass:

 One consultant used his dashboard to decide whether to hire a VA.
-Pipeline was $140K (strong), margin was 44% (healthy), but cash was only $28K (2.6 months runway, below 3-month minimum).
-Decision: Wait 6 weeks to build cash to $45K, then hire.
-Without the dashboard, he would’ve hired immediately and faced cash stress 2 months later.
+Pipeline was $140K (strong) and margin was 44% (healthy), but cash was only $28K, giving him 2.6 months of runway—below his 3‑month minimum.

 This implementation guide builds on several foundational frameworks from The Clear Edge system.